 Have you ever looked out expecting to see a breathtaking view of Mount Rainier or the North Cascades, and been disappointed to see an ugly brown or white haze ruining the view?
-It's called "regional haze," and it's air pollution.
-Regional haze has reduced scenic views in national parks and wilderness areas from an average of 140 miles down to 35-90 miles in the western U.S.; and from an average of 90 miles down to 15-25 miles in the eastern U.S.
+It's called "regional haze" and it's air pollution.
+Regional haze has reduced scenic views in national parks and wilderness areas from an average of 140 miles down to 35-90 miles in the western United States.
+In the eastern United States, visibility has decreased from an average of 90 miles down to 15-25 miles.

-Haze is caused when tiny particles in the air absorb and scatter sunlight between the object we are looking at (such as Mt.
-Rainier) and our eyes.
+Haze is caused when tiny particles in the air absorb and scatter sunlight between the object we are looking at — such as Mount Rainier — and our eyes.
 More particles means more light is either absorbed or scattered, reducing the clarity and color of what we see.

 The particles that cause haze come from both natural and human-caused sources.
 Natural sources include windblown dust and soot from wildfires or other burning.
 Human-caused sources include motor vehicles, electric utility and industrial fuel burning, and manufacturing operations.
+Fine particles can come from as far away as Asia.
 Some of the particles that cause haze are emitted directly to the air.
-Others are formed from gases that are carried many miles from their source.
-This is why we often see haze in areas that don't usually have other kinds of air pollution.
+Others are formed from gases such as sulfur dioxide and nitrogen dioxide that can be carried far from their source.
+This is why we often see haze in areas that don't have any major sources of air pollution.

 Fine particles have also been linked to serious health problems and environmental damage.
 Learn more about fine particle pollution.

-The photos below show the same view, looking west from the slopes of Mt.
-Rainier, with and without regional haze.
+The photos below show the same view, looking west from the slopes of Mount Rainier, with and without regional haze.

-The federal Clean Air Act requires states to protect and improve visibility in national parks and wilderness area.
+The federal Clean Air Act requires states to protect and improve visibility in national parks and wilderness areas.
 The Clean Air Act has set a goal of returning visibility in these areas to natural conditions by the year 2064.
 Congress designated 156 national parks and wilderness areas as "mandatory federal Class 1 areas" where visibility is especially important.
-All states must submit plans to EPA to reduce air pollutants that affect visibility in their mandatory Class 1 areas.
+All states must submit a plan to EPA to reduce air pollutants that affect visibility in their mandatory Class 1 areas.

-Washington has eight Class 1 areas, totaling more than 3.3 million acres of land.
+Washington has 8 mandatory federal Class 1 areas, totaling more than 3.3 million acres.
 They are: